iamyize/drone-prototype/README.md

 ## Environment Set-up:
 Download Microsoft C++ Build Tools (https://visualstudio.microsoft.com/visual-cpp-build-tools/)

-Clone repo, create a new environment, and download the dependencies:
+Clone the repo, create a new environment, and download the dependencies:
 ```
 git clone [xxx]
 cd xxx
 [create a new environment]
 pip install -r requirements.txt
 ```
-Check if ffmpeg (which is required to handle audio) exist:
+Check if ffmpeg (which is required to handle audio) exists:
 ```
 ffmpeg -version
 ```